TCM Tongue Analysis vs. Blood Tests: When to Use Each

 Frequently Asked Questions

-No. Annual blood tests are important for baseline health screening and disease detection.
-Use tongue diagnosis in addition to annual blood work, not as a replacement.
+No. Annual checkups and medically indicated blood tests are important for baseline health screening and disease evaluation.
+Use tongue analysis in addition to standard care, not as a replacement.

 My blood tests are normal but I feel terrible.
 What do I do?